 With over 50,000 acres of Scots and Causican Pine, Larch, Beech and Silver Birch, Thetford Forest is a wonderfully mysterious place to explore.
 The forest is criss-crossed with miles of walking and cycling trails.
 Some are suited to families, others for the more experienced hiker and cyclist.

-Explore one of three nature trails from the 1.5 mile Red Trail to the 6 mile Orange Trail.
+Explore one of three nature trails from the one mile Red Trail to the six mile Orange Trail.
 Cycle along forest tracks along the eight mile Poachers Trail.